How to Manage Pests

 Avoid planting tomatoes in the same field year after year.
 Rotating to a nonhost crop can significantly reduce pest populations in the field.
 The table below provides information on nonhost crops that interrupt certain tomato-associated pathogen, nematode, and weed cycles.

-For winter annual weed control, choose wheat or small grains and control these weeds with a suitable herbicide.
-Manage summer annual weeds by growing a corn rotation and using selective herbicides and cultivations.
+For winter annual weed control, choose wheat or small grains in fall and control weeds in these crops with a suitable herbicide.
+Consider managing summer annual weeds by growing corn in rotation with tomato.
+Use selective herbicides and cultivations.

 R. M. Davis, Plant Pathology, UC Davis